lazeller/StudyHelper_file_sync/Summaries/03 - TEEs/Intel SGX.md

 - EPC: Enclave Page Cache -> where encrypted pages are going to be stored in a very particular order, dep on enclave physical page, etcetc
 - EPC dedicated to purely enclave memory
 - EPCM: Enclave Page Cache Map: management of EPC (no enclave can be assigned this part of the memory, where the integrity tree for EPC memory is kept, enclave metadata)
-- Upon machine (with SGX support) boot, have to declare in teh BIOS how much is region that's going to be dedicated to EPC and EPCM (fixed, can't be changed later without BIOS reboot. etc)
+- Upon machine (with SGX support) boot, have to declare in the BIOS how much is region that's going to be dedicated to EPC and EPCM (fixed, can't be changed later without BIOS reboot. etc)
 - for each physical page which is 4 KB, the EPCM has to maintain a hash and then this hash is organized in a Merkle tree.
 More memory -> larger Merkle tree -> slower MEE

 - Scalable SGX (for cloud deployment) -> put away Merkle Tree.
 Does not protect against physical adversary.